Select the location to store the files for the deployed template.

 - Select the disk format to store the virtual machine virtual disks.

 Creates a virtual disk in a default thick format.
 Space required for the virtual disk is allocated when the virtual disk is created data remaining on the physical device is not erased during creation, but is zeroed out on demand at a later time on first write from the virtual machine.

 A type of thick virtual disk that supports clustering features such as Fault tolerance.
 Space required for the virtual disk is allocated at creation time.
 In contrast to the flat format the data remaining on the physical device is zeroed out when the virtual disk is created. it might take much longer to create disks in this format than to create other types o disks.

 Use this format to save storage space.
 For the thin disk, you provision as much datastore space as the disk would require based on the value that you enter for the disk size.
 However, the thin disk starts small and at first, uses only as much datastore space as the disk needs for its initial operations.

 This option is available only if storage policies are enabled on the destination resource.

-- Select a datastore to store the deployed OVF or OVA template.
+- Select a datastore to store the deployed OVF template.